fnproject/tutorials/Async/README.md

 {"body":"{\"message\":\"Hello World\"}\n","content_type":"","protocol":{"status_code":200}}
 ```

-A JSON response is returned with three fields.
+A JSON response is returned with several fields.

 * **body:** The output from the function.
 In this case an escaped version of the JSON response message: `{"message":"Hello World"}`
-* **content_type:** The content type of the response message.
-Empty in this case which defaults to `application/json`.
 * **protocol:** Returns the response code for the protocol specified by the input format, in this case HTTP.

 ## Wrapping Up